 I’m a big believer in making smart financial decisions when it comes to your home, but I also strongly believe in making decisions that ensure you’ll be happy in the home that you live in.

 There’s no point in renovating if you don’t like the house you live in or if the suburb has some major issues.
-On the flip side, there’s no point in moving home if you’re in love with your home and want to keep making beautiful memories there.
+On the flip side, there’s no point in moving home if you love your home and want to keep making beautiful memories there.

 Learn from my mistakes…